 I’d put term life insurance in the same category as the loan it covers.
 If the loan is for the home mortgage, then I’d put it into housing expenses.
 For comprehensive life insurance (independent of a loan) you can try to expend a comparable term life insurance as a want-have expense and you can classify the rest of the premium as a savings line item.

 As mentioned above, dining out is a want-have expense.
 This would also include having drinks with friends or co-workers.

 Many enjoy live shows or sports events as entertainment.
 They can happen infrequently and get pricey pretty quickly.
 So you better prepare for expenses by saving up in those budget categories.

 Another popular form of entertainment is subscriptions to magazines or Internet-based services.
-Consider here the NetFlix or Hulu bill, as well as the games subscription and the streaming music service, even Amazon Prime.
+Consider here the Netflix or Hulu bill, as well as the games subscription and the online music service, even Amazon Prime.
 While not so popular these days, TV service falls into this category as well.